mfontanadev/appLittleConstructor/README.md

 App that let you create houses using basic geometrial shapes.
 Do not forget use camera to go inside it.

+**IMPORTANT: master branch is the first intent, see other brachs for upgraded versions, they are an evolution of this one.**

 ## Enjoy at
 [http://mfontanadev.github.io/games/deployLittleConstructor/index.html](http://mfontanadev.github.io/games/deployLittleConstructor/index.html)